My Computer -- My Way

 The politics -- Microsoft has a long history of using its operating system licenses, and technical features to intrude on your prerogatives, as the owner of your computer, by controlling and limiting your options to add hardware and other software.
 Going back to 1991, they incorporated the AARD code into Windows 3.1 in order to cause installation to fail on DR-DOS, a well-designed alternative OS to MS-DOS.
 Their predatory use of Internet Explorer to corner the browser market, claiming it was inextricably embedded in their OS, got them convicted in 1999 which resulted in a 2004 settlement with the U.S. Department of Justice.
 Some Win 95 and Win XP licenses limit the number of hard drives you can use in a personal computer, and include features to "break" the OS if you make certain hardware modifications.
 All in all, not a consumer friendly history, to put it politely.
 For all the advancements they brought to consumer computing, my view is they have abused their market dominance and could well use a healthy dose of competition.

-A computer running GNU/Linux, behind a consumer-grade router, is far less susceptible to external virus attack, as well as from malicious attempts to use or control your computer.
+A computer running GNU/Linux, behind a consumer-grade router, is far less susceptible to external virus attack, as well as from malicious attempts to use or control the computer.
 The reasons get quite technical very quickly -- but it has to do with the fact that the Linux system does not permit "write" access to its system files by anyone other than the "root" user, with password, whereas any Windows user (or user-impersonator) can freely modify any and all files on a Windows system, and can insert a malicious file anywhere on the system.
 Among other benefits of running Linux, all the well-known "exploits" of Internet Explorer, compromising the Windows system running it, are not applicable to a Linux system.
 Of course, a Linux system/user can still be an inadvertent re-transmitter of e-mail that has virus or spyware attached, so handling of e-mail is always a security concern.
 And of course, as in the case with a Windows OS, the Linux user is still probably the worst threat to the security of his own system.

 So, how do my Windows software applications run on Linux?
 The answer is, they don't.
 They run on a Windows "virtual machine", an actual Windows operating system that runs on a virtual hard drive under KVM.
 KVM is the Linux Kernel-based Virtual Machine that enables creation of a virtual environment, including virtual hard disk drive, where I installed Windows, and then on this virtual Windows system I have TMG and SS installed, along with some other useful items, such as John Cardinal's TMG Utility™.